santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/contact.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Get in Touch</h2>
   <p style="margin-bottom: 0em;">Thanks for your interest in my work!
 Feel free to reach out if you'd like to discuss my research, life in China, or potential collaborations.
 You can contact me using the form below (but please check the important note first!).
-Looking forward to connecting! 😊</p>
+Looking forward to connect with you! 😊</p>

   <form id="contact-form" method="post" action="https://formspree.io/f/mrgwblad" style="background: #f8f9fa; padding: 2rem; border-radius: 10px;">
     <div class="form-group">